adrianyau/Final-Project-Tableau/README.md

 - Tableau is different from SQL and Python.
 Programming languages have orders and structures.
 Tableau requires user interaction, such as "drag-and-drop" windows and application of visual layouts.

 ## Future Goals
-- As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing Excel file to see if any trends have changed.
+- As the dataset is up to 2015, I hope to find a dataset that can be merged with the existing Excel file to see if any trends have updated recently.
 - Work on advanced Tableau skills, such as timing with animations.
+- Look over dataset between Airbnb and hotels to point out distinct comparisons in my message.